zmitchell/tinkering.xyz/content/optimization-story.md

 This takes us from 1.41ms to 0.94ms for a 33% speedup.

 ### Letting NumPy take control
 The more you can keep execution in C and out of Python, the faster your program is going to run.
 In practice this means letting NumPy do iteration for you and apply functions to entire arrays since it can iterate and apply functions in C, which is much faster.
-Consider this example:
+Consider this example: I want to multiply two matrices together elementwise and sum the result.

+The naive version looks like this:
 ```python
 np.sum(e_vec_weights * r_mu_cross_cache)
 ```
-Both `e_vec_weights` and `r_mu_cross_cache` are matrices and what I'm doing here is multiplying them together elementwise, which creates a new array containing the product, then summing the elements of that new matrix.
+The product here creates a new array containing the product, and `np.sum` adds the elements of that new matrix.

 There's another operation similar to this called the "dot product" or "inner product", but in order to get a single number out of it you need two 1D arrays.
-Luckily there's a built-in method to do this (`flatten`), and since these two matrices are the same shape I know they'll be flattened such that corresponding elements line up, exactly how I need them such that I can compute the dot product:
+Luckily there's a built-in method, `flatten`, which converts a multi-dimensional array into a 1D array.
+Since these two matrices are the same shape I know they'll be flattened such that corresponding elements line up properly for the dot product:
 ```python
 np.dot(e_vec_weights.flatten(), r_mu_cross_cache.flatten())
 ```

-This is roughly 3x faster than the previous method shown above.
-It's not a big speedup overall in this program, but I thought it would be instructive anyway!
+This is roughly 3x faster than the naive method.
+It's not a big speedup overall in this program (0.94ms to 0.91ms for a 3% speedup) but it's instructive anyway.

-This small change takes us from 0.94ms to 0.91ms for a 3% speedup.

 ## Calling LAPACK routines directly
 At this point the breakdown of execution time looks like this: